 Part 5 – Field pressure testing.

-Section 6 of Part 1 relates to gas metering and provides that proprietary equipment such as meters, regulators, and testing and monitoring equipment will comply with a nominated Standard or, where none exists, an approved Standard, which may include the manufacturer’s standard.
+Section 6 of Part 1 relates to gas metering and provides that proprietary equipment such as meters, regulators, and testing and monitoring equipment will comply with a nominated standard or, where none exists, an approved standard, which may include the manufacturer’s standard.

 How the framework fits together

-The requirements on transmission systems and distribution networks are different.

-The Gas (Safety and Measurement) Regulations and Gas (Downstream Reconciliation) Rules both relate to GMSs on distribution networks, and both invoke NZS 5259 as the appropriate measurement standard (see Figure 6).
+Aspects of the design, installation, operation, commissioning/decommissioning, testing and maintenance of GMS located at transmission system receipt points and delivery points can be different to those applying to GMSs fed from distribution networks.
+In particular, the HS Pipeline Regulations relate to transmission system GMSs whereas the SM Regulations and DRRs are more relevant to distribution system GMSs.
+The key rules, regulations and standards influencing gas measurement are shown in Figure 7.